Pet Loss Support

 In an accidental or unexpected death, a pet's owner may struggle to heal from the loss or understand why it happened.
 They may spend time ruminating over how the accident could have been prevented or what they could or should have done differently.
 Turning to a higher power or seeking a deeper sense of meaning in the situation might help some individuals cope.
 Although all of these factors can be challenging to deal with, grief is often a normal part of loss, and learning to accept and validate your emotional responses may be beneficial.
 It's okay to grieve your pet, and during this time, you might wonder whether the intensity of your emotions is normal or how long this grieving process will last.

-The grieving process for a pet is a personal experience and can feel the same as that for a person.
+The grieving process for a pet is a personal experience and can be similar as that for a person.
 Everyone grieves in their own way.
 We may all come to terms differently with loss and experience healing on our timeline.
 Once you reach the acceptance stage of grief, you may not forget your pet or the bond you had, but you might feel more comfortable with their loss with time.
-Even if you feel like you are free from grief, it flares up at certain moments, causing tears, stress, or memories to come back.
+Even if you believe you are free from grief, it flares up at certain moments, causing tears, stress, or memories to come back.
 These can be normal and natural experiences.

 If you want to repress your grief, know that it may be harmful.
 Studies show that suppressing emotions can negatively impact your overall health.
 If you allow yourself to feel and express your grief, you might find that you heal faster than if you try to ignore your grief and press on when you aren't ready.